binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter2.md

 2. How do you enact the shared responsibility model between CSPs and their customers?
 Please explain your role and my role in the protection of my and my customers data.

    You will almost certainly not have complete control over the data you entrust to your CSP, but they will also not assume responsibility over the data you entrust to them, or how it is accessed.
 One example of this might be, how do you preserve secrecy for data at rest?
-For example, are you using the most [suitable KDF](#web-applications-countermeasures-data-store-compromise) and adjusting the number of iterations applied each year (as discussed in the [MembershipReboot](#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-technology-and-design-decisions-membershipreboot) subsection of the Web Applications chapter) to the secrets stored in your data stores?
-The data you hand over to your CSP is no more secure than we discuss in the Management of Application Secrets subsections of the Web Applications chapter and in many cases has the potential to be less secure for some of the following reasons:
+For example, are you using the most suitable Key Derivation Function (KDF) as I discuss in depth in the [Web Applications chapter](https://f1.holisticinfosecforwebdevelopers.com/chap06.html#web-applications-countermeasures-data-store-compromise-which-kdf-to-use) of [Holistic Info-Sec for Web Developers, Fascicle 1](f1.holisticinfosecforwebdevelopers.com) and adjusting the number of iterations applied each year (as discussed in the [MembershipReboot](https://f1.holisticinfosecforwebdevelopers.com/chap06.html#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-technology-and-design-decisions-membershipreboot) subsection of the [Web Applications chapter](https://f1.holisticinfosecforwebdevelopers.com/chap06.html#web-applications) of Holistic Info-Sec for Web Developers Fascicle 1) to the secrets stored in your data stores?
+The data you hand over to your CSP is no more secure than I discuss in the Management of Application Secrets subsections of the Web Applications chapter of Holistic Info-Sec for Web Developers Fascicle 1, and in many cases has the potential to be less secure for some of the following reasons:

    * An often encountered false assumption is that somehow the data you provide is safer by default on your CSP's network
    * Your CSP can be forced by governing authorities to give up the data you entrust to them, as we discuss in the [Giving up Secrets](#cloud-identify-risks-cloud-service-provider-vs-in-house-giving-up-secrets) subsection